In the News

 and surrounding communities

 For more than 30 years, we have provided quality, comprehensive cardiovascular care to our patients.
-Our dedicated cardiologists, physician assistants, nurse practitioners, and incredible support staff serve our patients and this community from six convenient office locations and several of the region’s hospitals — Lehigh Valley Hospital-Cedar Crest, Sacred Heart Hospital, Coordinated Health, and Westfield Hospital.
+Our dedicated cardiologists, physician assistants, nurse practitioners, and incredible support staff serve our patients and this community from six convenient office locations and several of the region’s hospitals — Lehigh Valley Hospital-Cedar Crest, Sacred Heart Hospital, and Coordinated Health.

 Find out more about us by clicking below: